 Avalanche Safety – Communication in the Backcountry

-The freezing levels in the Northwest have been on their typical fall rollercoaster ride and, with the ride, the snow has come and gone and come again.
-Early season skiing has its attraction, but I like to remind myself that there is no rush.
-That said, plenty of skiers have seized the moment and made their first tracks of the new season.
-There has even been an avalanche fatality in Montana.
-With ski season comes avalanche season and given the tragic nature of the aforementioned deaths, it’s a good time to give more than passing thought to avalanche safety for the coming season – it’s time to review the practices, communication, behavior and interactions with your ski partners from last season – take an honest and critical look at how the memories measure up on the safety front – think about the days you pushed the comfort zone and the days you played it conservatively.
+With ski season comes avalanche season.
+It’s time to review the practices, communication, behavior and interactions with your ski partners from last season – take an honest and critical look at how the memories measure up on the safety front – think about the days you pushed the comfort zone and the days you played it conservatively.

 With the season just getting started, now is the time to revisit your habits, thoughts and experiences from last season.
 Think about communication and make a resolution to do better – we all can.
-Whether it means skiing with a radio, so you can keep tabs on your partners or pledging to speak up when you don’t understand or agree with a decision; building communication skills will only help manage human factors in your favor.
+Whether doing better means skiing with a radio for increased communication or pledging to speak up when you don’t understand or agree with a decision; building communication skills will only help manage human factors in your favor.

-Here are a few great resources to go deeper on communication and safe travel in avalanche terrain.
+Here are a few good resources to go deeper on communication and safe travel in avalanche terrain.